udoo-tools/udoo-arduino-cli/README.md

 # UDOO Arduino CLI

+## Note: Script needs to be updated.
+More detailed information can be found in the page https://www.thegoodpenguin.co.uk/blog/stop-using-sys-class-gpio-its-deprecated/

 It's for anybody who is looking for a headless command line compiler and flasher for your UDOO board to build and upload your Arduino sketches directly and internally from inside a UDOO Linux shell.

 ![udoo-arduino-cli-overview-screenshot](https://cloud.githubusercontent.com/assets/410087/6638846/5ba1c97c-c98a-11e4-885a-11c362930203.png)